JoshCaratao/Quadrotor-AngleMode-FlightConroller/FlightControllerV2/README.md

 TO DO NEXT:  Figure out Serial Plotting for testing, and implment attitude estimation through gyro and accelerometer separately first.

 11/19/23 - Made changes to my calibration function.
 Rather than a set time for calibration, it takes a specified amount of samples for averaging and calculating offset values.
 Also working on a matlab script to allow for live visualization of sensor data.
 Also added in a new struct class for storing state attitude data and a new class (system) for performing attitude estimation.

+11/29/23  - Made slight changes to IMU file.
+Class is now called MPU6050 to specifiy the IMU that the code works with.
+Also switching to a data collector matlab script that plots the data after collection for testing rather than simultaneous data collecting and plotting.